nescode/hellodjango/python.md

+## What you will learn in this section

+This section will give a detailed overview of Python programming language and why you should learn it.

 ## About Python

 Guido Van Rossum - know as founder of Python.
 When you enter "Python" word in Google, you will get an interesting mix of results about - Python as a language and Python as snake.
 However, there is an interesting story behind name.
 Here, we will talk - Python as a language.